akselozer9/QMWebsite/README.md

 # This website is intended as instructional material for introduction quantum mechanics courses that cover the color-hardness box experiments.
+Videos of website below ->
 It contains 3d versions of the experiments where students can fire the electrons themselves and look at the results.

 ### Experiment 1